-Assuming 52 percent of your list is using an Apple email client to read your emails (based on the average for all email opens in 2021), and that 96% of them will opt-in to additional privacy protection (as was the case with the app tracking feature for iOS 14.5), we’ll estimate that about 50 percent of your subscribers will likely use Mail Privacy Protection once it becomes available.
+Assuming 52 percent of your list is using an Apple email client to read your emails (based on the average for all email opens in 2021), and that 96% of them will opt-in to additional privacy protection (as was the case with the app tracking feature for iOS 14.5), we’ll estimate that about 50 percent of your subscribers will likely use Mail Privacy Protection eventually.

 5 Ways Mail Privacy Protection impacts email marketing

-While not much is changing in terms of how to use email marketing successfully, there are some things you should be aware of.
-It’s important to note that these changes aren’t specific to any email marketing provider, but will impact the world of email as a whole, no matter what platform you’re using for your email marketing.
+While not much has changed in terms of how to use email marketing successfully, there are some things you should be aware of.
+It’s important to note that these changes aren’t specific to any email marketing provider, but impact the world of email as a whole, no matter what platform you’re using for your email marketing.

 Below, we’ve listed some of the top changes resulting from Apple’s new privacy features that you should be aware of.
 Then in the next section, we’ll go over some specific steps you can take to maximize your email marketing success, even with the new privacy changes.